ynput/ayon-documentation/website/docs/addon_photoshop_artist.md

 ## Setup

-There need to be done several setup steps first before running the AYON integration.
-First your active project need to have Photoshop (PS) defined in the project anatomy as an available tool including its filepath to the executable (being set by default).
-We skip the first step due to the fact it should be already preset by TD / Admin.

-Second step is to have PS extension installed.
-This could be also handled by `auto_install` set up by your TD / Admin.
+You will need to have PS extension installed.
+This could be handled by `auto_install` set up by your TD / Admin.
 Please check with them, or if you are feeling adventurous just try to open Photoshop via AYON directly.
 If you see there AYON Menu or you find AYON option in `Windows > Extensions`, you are in luck and extension is installed.
 No need to install it manually and you can skip next section.